Reactive silicon dioxide

 write_data silica-relaxed.data

 Run the input.lammps file using LAMMPS.
-As can be seen from species.log, only one species is detected, called Si192O384, which is the entire system.
+As seen from species.log, only one species is detected, called Si192O384, representing the entire system.

-As the simulation progresses, you can see that the charges of the atoms are fluctuating since the charge of every individual atom is adjusting to its local environment.
+As the simulation progresses, you can see that the charges of the atoms are fluctuating since the charge of every individual atom is adjusting to its local environment in real time.

 Charge of silica during equilibration with reaxff and LAMMPS